 Attention: Gary J. Hickerson

-We are pleased that ITG Inc. (“ITG”) is now responsible for the redistribution of all market data provided to your QuantEX workstation under that certain Quantex Hardware and Software License Agreement, between you and ITG, dated February 23, 2001.
-The data for QuantEX was previously provided from S&P ComStock, Inc. (“Comstock”) directly to you.
-We have become a redistributor of market data in an effort to gain more control over the distribution process and better ensure the receipt of quality data by each QuantEX workstation.
+In an effort to gain more control over the distribution process and better ensure the receipt of quality data by QuantEX workstations, ITG Inc. (“ITG”) has become a redistributor of market data formerly provided by S & P ComStock, Inc. (“Comstock”) directly to ECT Investments, Inc. (“Customer”).
+Effective [immediately], ITG will now redistribute to Customer all market data provided to Customer’s QuantEX workstation pursuant to that certain Quantex Hardware and Software License Agreement, between Customer and ITG dated February 23, 2001.

-In connection with ITG assuming redistribution responsibilities, our data provider, Comstock, requires that you and we enter into an agreement regarding your receipt of market data (the “Comstock Information”).
+In connection with ITG’s resumption of redistribution responsibilities, our data provider, Comstock, requires that we enter into an agreement regarding your receipt of market data (the “Comstock Information”).
 Accordingly, please review the policies and terms set forth below and signify your agreement by signing this Letter Agreement where indicated.

 Customer agrees that (i) the various stock exchanges, commodity exchanges and other sources of the Comstock Information (the “Sources”) and (ii) ITG, Comstock and their affiliated companies, shall have no liability for the accuracy or completeness of the Comstock Information or for delays, interruptions, or omissions therein;